cosmos/cosmos-sdk/docs/core/upgrade.md

 ## Upgrade Handlers

 Upgrades utilize an `UpgradeHandler` to facilitate migrations. `UpgradeHandler`s are functions implemented by the app developer that conform to the following function signature.
-These functions utiltize a `VersionMap` containing all the module versions to determine which modules need upgrading.
+These functions retrieve the `VersionMap` from x/upgrade's state, and return the new `VersionMap` to be stored in x/upgrade after the upgrade.
+The diff between the two `VersionMap`s determines which modules need upgrading.

 ```golang
 type UpgradeHandler func(ctx sdk.Context, plan Plan, fromVM VersionMap) (VersionMap, error)